Dan-Patterson/Tools_for_ArcGIS_Pro/README.md

 ----
 ### [**PointTools**](/PointTools/README.md)

-**Update 2020-05-11**
+**Update 2026-05-07**

 This folder contains a zip file (PointTools_pro.zip).
-The zip contains a toolbox and associated script(s) for working with point features in ArcGIS Pro.
+The zip contains a *.atbx and a *.tbx version of the toolbox.
+Both use the same script(s) for working with point features in ArcGIS Pro.

 -------------------------
 ### [**TableTools**](/TableTools/README.md)